Beyond imposter syndrome: the self-worth wound holding businesswomen back

 Before I had my own ADHD diagnosis at 53, I thought the relentless self-doubt that shadowed my corporate career and then my business building was a character flaw.
 A failure of discipline.
 Evidence that I wasn't as capable as I pretended to be.

-It’s not at all surprising then that, if you go into business, you’re compelled to search outside of yourself for the answers that someone else, someone who has got it together and markets that fact, will have.
-It’s not at all surprising that you feel if you can just find the right solution, the right guide, the right system everything will fall into place.
+It’s also not at all surprising then that, if you go into business, you’re compelled to search outside of yourself for the answers that someone else, someone who has got it together and markets that fact, will have.

 Because you can’t be trusted.
 Obviously.